bbcf/bs/doc/source/use_it.rst

         # take the joblauncher url from configuration file
         joblauncher_url = 'http://localhost:7520/'

+        # take the shared_key from confuguration file
+        shared_key = 'asharedkeydifficulttoguess'

         # prepare the request to send with the operation id
-        # This is the only requested parameter to fetch the form
+        # and the shared key to identify your service
-        req = {'id' : operation_id}
+        req = {'id' : operation_id, 'key' : shared_key}

         # add private parameters to the request that you will need after